elplak/portfolio-randomizer-2/README.md

 # Portfolio Randomizer

-Portfolio Randomizer is a small web app that creates **portfolio websites on the fly**.
+Portfolio Randomizer is a small web index that creates **portfolio websites on the fly**.
 Click a button, and you’ll get a random combination of layout, sections, styles, and effects.
 Every result is a little different: sometimes minimal, sometimes bold, always surprising.